MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-enable.md

 ## Get assistance

-Microsoft staff can help provision or deprovision the service and related resources on your tenant.
+Microsoft support staff can help provision or deprovision the service and related resources on your tenant.
 For assistance, select **Need help?** in the Microsoft 365 security center.
-When describing your concerns, mention "Microsoft Threat Protection".
+When contacting support, mention Microsoft Threat Protection.

 ## Related topics